-- Enter the information by selecting one character after another. - Select the Backspace key 💌 to delete single characters. - Select the Enter key \leftarrow to confirm the entry and close the on-screen keyboard. - Select the Space bar ⊔ to enter a space.
+- Enter the information by selecting one character after another. - Select the Backspace key X to delete single characters. - Select the Caps Lock key 🏠 to switch uppercase letters and lowercase letters. - Select the Space bar u to enter a space.

 3.1 Equipment Preparation Safety Information